Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 ## Solution

-Before we start, I import the Mr Robot VM in my virtualisaiton software and before I ever power it on, I give it a host-only virtual network adapter; once that's done, I make sure my attacker is configured and prepare to turn our victim on.
+Before we start, I import the Mr Robot VM in my virtualisation software and before I ever power it on, I give it a host-only virtual network adapter; once that's done, I make sure my attacker is configured and prepare to turn our victim on.

 My Host only network has the address range of 172.16.187.0/24.
 I can check my attacker network adapters and IP addresses with the ip utility.